 Hi, I'm Brooke.
-I'm a child and family photographer based out of Salt Lake City, Utah.
-My style is loose and natural, and I'm a sucker for beautiful light.
+I'm a child, family, and commercial photographer based out of Salt Lake City, Utah.
+My style is loose and natural, and I'm a sucker for beautiful natural light.
 I love to create images in homes and places where children can explore, have fun, and most of all be themselves.

 BACK IN TIME

 As a child, I dreamed of becoming a National Geographic photographer.
 I would thumb through the photos in my parents' magazines and envision myself tracking wildlife, meeting exotic people in faraway places, and coming home with vivid images of them doing...well, doing what they do every day.

 I set out to hone my skills with a few of my father's old cameras.
 I started with 16mm film and strip flash bulbs and earned my way to slightly less ancient gear.
 Eventually I convinced my dad to let me borrow his nice little 35mm point-and-shoot for a sailing camp in junior high.
 Sadly that camera drowned--sorry, Dad!
 When I turned sixteen, my parents gave me my first "real" camera as a birthday gift, a Nikon 6006.
 Although I would have preferred a car at the time, I was smitten with that camera.
 I began taking photography classes, and that was that.
 I was hooked.